zommiommy/cache_decorator/README.rst

 |travis| |sonar_quality| |sonar_maintainability| |codacy|
 |code_climate_maintainability| |pip| |downloads|

-a simple decorator to cache the results of computationally heavy functions
+A simple decorator to cache the results of computationally heavy functions.
+The package automatically serialize and deserialize depending on the format of the save path.

+Currently it supports:

+- .json
+- .pkl
+- .pkl.gz
+- .pkl.bz
+- .pkl.lzma
+- .pkl.zip
+- .npy
+- .npz
+- .csv
+- .csv.gz
+- .csv.bz2
+- .csv.zip
+- .csv.xz
+- .xlsx

 How do I install this package?
 ----------------------------------------------